 The writer of this article has worked as a local guide traveling and guiding the guests to visit Hoian ancient town plenty of times.
 Thus, if you follow the plan as below, you will save a lot of time, but can explore the highlights in the old town, with estimated time 2 hours for visiting.

-- Buy a ticket is the first thing that you need to do.
+- Buy a ticket is the first thing that you need to do (please see more the Hoi An ticket price).
 You can find the ticket staff at the corner of Nguyen Hue and Tran Phu Street.
 Then, you go to another side of the road to visit Chua Ong Temple (24 Tran Phu) and Hoi An historical and culture museum (20 minutes).

 - Step cross Tran Phu Street to visit Hoi An Market, including Hoi An food, which is one of the famous markets in Hoi An.
 It takes you 30 minutes.
 If you want to taste the food, you need around 15 minutes more.